jentrialgo/blogbook/README.md

   --output TEXT                   Output file name  [default: output.pdf] --platform [Blogspot|Wordpress]
-                                  Platform used to host the blog  [required] --help                          Show this message and exit.
+                                  Platform used to host the blog  [required] --tag TEXT                      Only the posts with that tag (or tags if the option is repeated) will be included --help                          Show this message and exit.
 ```